Thereza Bazar

-Theresa Lorraine Bazar (born 23 May 1955) is a Canadian-born singer, best known as one half of the pop duo Dollar.
+Theresa Lorraine Bazar (born 23 May 1955) is a Canadian-born British singer, best known as a member of the pop duo Dollar.

 Career

-Bazar met with success in her late teens as a member of 1970s group Guys 'n' Dolls, who scored a 1975 hit with "There's A Whole Lot of Lovin'" and went on to have a period of chart success, which also included "Here I Go Again On My Own", a composition by the 17-year-old Bazar.
-Disillusioned with the direction of the group, her then-boyfriend and bandmate David Van Day left the group and when Bazar was subsequently dismissed by the group, they formed Dollar in 1977.
-Their hits began with "Shooting Star" in 1978.
-They then had several big hits including "Love's Gotta Hold on Me" in 1979, "Mirror Mirror" in 1981 and "Give Me Back My Heart" in 1982, until "Oh L'amour" which hit the Top 10 across Europe in 1987.
+Bazar found success in her late teens as a member of 1970s vocal/dance group Guys 'n' Dolls, who scored a 1975 hit with "There's A Whole Lot of Lovin'".
+The group went on to have a period of moderate chart success in Britain but were more successful in Belgium and the Netherlands.
+By 1977, Bazar's then-boyfriend and bandmate David Van Day made it known he felt disillusioned with the group, he and Bazar were subsequently dismissed by the group in 1977.

-Bazar's solo career was less successful.
-Her album, The Big Kiss, as well as a single of the title track, were released in 1985.
+Van Day and Bazar formed Dollar in 1977.
+Their hits began with "Shooting Star" in 1978, and the duo went on to achieve ten UK Top 40 hits including "Love's Gotta Hold on Me" (1979), "Mirror Mirror" (1981), "Give Me Back My Heart" (1982), and "Oh L'amour", which hit the UK Top 10 in early 1988.
+It would be the duo's final hit.

-She contributed vocals to two Gary Numan songs, "Noise Noise" and "Bridge, What Bridge?" which featured as b-sides to Numan's 1982 Top 20 single "Music for Chameleons".
+Bazar contributed vocals to the Gary Numan song "Noise, Noise" which was the B-side to his 1982 Top 20 single "Music for Chameleons".

 She has occasionally returned to the UK to reform Dollar, for events such as the Prince's Trust's Tribute To Trevor Horn concert at Wembley Arena in November 2004; the Here and Now Tour and the reality television show Reborn in the USA in 2003.

 In March 2008, Bazar and Van Day reunited with the other members of Guys 'n' Dolls for several TV appearances in the Netherlands.
 The original six members also reunited for a concert held in Amsterdam on 17 October.

-In April 2008, Bazar and her son, Sam, appeared on the Australian television show, My Kid's a Star.
+In April 2008, Bazar and her son, Sam, appeared on the Australian television show My Kid's a Star.
 In the first episode, Bazar talked about her career.

 In August 2008, Bazar took part in a makeover show with Van Day called Pop Goes the Band, which was screened on Living TV in February 2009.